Might makes right, the brutal politics of the Testers

 Execution

 A few places in Scarterra will arrest Testers on sight and exile them if not kill them.
-Most don't, so as not to offend Maylar himself or to provoke a wider response from the Tester community at large.
+Most don't, so as not to offend Maylar himself or to avoiding provoking a wider response from the Tester community at large.
 More often, Scarterran rulers are reactive against the Testers rather than proactive.
 If a Tester is caught stealing or killing or doing some other crime, they are sentenced for that specific crime, not for the crime of being a Tester.

 by me with Midjourney

 If the Testers are feeling especially confident that they are strong and the local leaders are weak, they will try to set up protection rackets where they demand tribute for their protection.
 While Testers don't hold to the values of chivalry very often, they do take the protection aspects of a protection racket seriously.
 Any outside party trying to harm or extort their people under their protection is infringing on their territory and is effectively issuing a serious challenge against them.
-No Tester worth his/her spears will refuse a proper challenge.
+No Testers worth their spears will refuse a proper challenge.

 Participants